 Whether you’re working in a modern office, on your feet all day, or keen to improve your physical health – giving your back the exercise time and attention it needs is absolutely essential.
 This can massively reduce your risk of injury, minimise lower back pain, and allow you to achieve strong definition into the bargain.

-So, here are 8 back compound exercises that will help you build a bigger
+So, here are 8 back compound exercises that will help you build a stronger and bigger back

 An intensive start to the list, pulldowns are an exceptional way to exercise lats, rhomboids, and traps with little risk.

 Ensuring your form is correct is essential, so be sure to approach the exercise correctly.